 Use the first month to watch safety, engagement, and early function.
 Your daughter does not have to perform or prove herself.
 By day 30, the family should be able to answer three questions: Is she safe enough for this setting?
 Is the program clinically clear?
 Is anything changing outside the barn?

-Intake call questions that reveal program fit
+Intake call questions that reveal whether this program is right for your daughter

 The intake call should give you more than a friendly feeling.
 It should show whether the program understands teen mental health risk, horse safety, privacy, and coordination with existing treatment.